Dr. Octagon: Biography

 Dr. Octagon is an extraterrestrial surgeon from Jupiter who uses space technology and primitive tools to perform medical procedures on his patients, some of whom die as he conducts his rounds, while others are murdered by his careless, barbaric acts.
-Octagon also practices as an orthopedic gynecologist and seduces and engages in sexual intercourse with his female patients and nurses.
+Octagon also practices as an orthopaedic gynaecologist and seduces and engages in sexual intercourse with his female patients and nurses.

-Octagon, who dubs himself the "paramedic fetus of the east," is from the church of the operating room and was born on the planet Jupiter.
 His physical features include having yellow eyes, green and silver skin which also changes to blue and brown, a pink-and-white Afro, and a brain that glows yellow, black, red, green, and purple.
-Octagon also states that he can change his face with the press of a button, disappear, and wears a 7XL which has not yet been invented, X Ray sunglasses, hard shoes with razor blades, and a white suit and stethoscope.

-Octagon specifies a few of the services he offers, such as treatment of chimpanzee acne and moosebumps, and performs rectal rebuilding surgery and relocates saliva glands.
-Octagon also performs medical experiments at night when the moon is out.
-Proclaiming that his hammer is dull and his drill is broken, Dr. Octagon tells patients that he doesn't have tools.
-Instead, he states that he'll rip out a stomach, dissect open rectums, put needles in kneecaps, apply Clorox to vocal boxes, and watch his patients vomit green.
-Dr. Octagon's office number is 1-800-pp51-doodoo, and his patients often wait in a waiting room for long periods of time before he dismisses the ones that have been waiting since morning.
-Octagon's hospital also houses mental patients that dance in the halls.
-Octagon has fed green fly soup to his patients on occasion, and has given patients a mixture of Pepsi cola, Pepto-Bismol, bugs, and pop rocks to watch them cough until they turn blue.
-One of Octagon's patients dies in room number 105 with cirrhosis of the eye while there is a horse loose in the hospital.
-Another patient is taken by Dr. Octagon out of the bathroom into water to touch the submerged electric wires.
-Octagon claims to hide the dead bodies of his patients in Beverly Hills, CA. Octagon's 208-year-old uncle, Mr. Gerbik, is described as being half shark, having the skin of an alligator, and carrying a dead walrus.
+Octagon specifies a few of the services he offers, such as treatment of chimpanzee acne and moosebumps, rectal rebuilding surgery, and relocating of saliva glands.

 According to Kool Keith's "R.I.P.
-Dr. Octagon", Dr. Dooom stabbed Dr. Octagon over 17 times after he'd come back to life from being drowned under water.
+Dr. Octagon", Dr. Dooom stabbed Dr. Octagon over 17 times after he would come back to life from being drowned under water.
 Multiple music critics and record producers made attempts to keep him alive, but Dooom returned to finally kill Octagon by electrocuting him with an electric razor.
 However, Kool Keith has continued to make appearances as Dr. Octagon.